 1. Summer Camps

 There are various types of summer camps focusing on many different types of activities.
 Some of these camps could cover school work and revision, swimming, arts and craft, cooking, drama, robotics etc. For a comprehensive list of Summer Camp options in Lagos, check out the LagosMums Summer Camp Guide here.

 Depending on the age of your child, summer is a good time to get some work experience.
 They could volunteer and spend a few hours a day in an office which enables them to pick up necessary work experience skills.
-It could also be a good way to help a child see areas of interest, a child interested in being a doctor could spend time helping in a doctors office.
-Lastly, this could be a way to build financial skills by letting her earn and experiencing what it means to earn money, to save and to spend.
+It could also be a good way to help a child see areas of interest, a child interested in being a doctor could spend time helping in a doctor’s office.
+Lastly, this could be a way to build financial skills by letting her earn and experience what it means to earn money, save and spend.

-This is a good time to encourage children to brush up their reading and to expand their knowledge.
+This is a good time to encourage children to brush up on their reading and expand their knowledge.
 Encourage them to read books on various topics such as books about famous inventions, nature, biographies and other materials that broaden their minds.

 4. Holiday Project

 All children have skills and interests which might not be explored appropriately during the school year, so summer could be a good time to pick a project based on their interests.
 They can be encouraged to complete this project and present it to you by an agreed time.
 A child who likes to write can write a play or a story that you read together by the end of the summer.
 You could also encourage children who are old enough to journal their summer experiences.

 5. Relaxation and Exploration

 All children need time to relax and to explore their thoughts, their surroundings and their interests.
 This should be encouraged all the time but quite important during the summer, children should have ample time to explore in a more relaxed setting.

 6. Develop a Hobby and Skill Acquisition